helm/charts/stable/ark-server/README.md

 ```

 ## Remove heptio/ark
-Rememebr that when you remove ark all backups remain untouched
+Remember that when you remove ark all backups remain untouched